Chinese regulator calls for tighter supervision of Apple

-SAN FRANCISCO Apple Inc has come under criticism from a Chinese marketplace regulator, which called for stronger supervision of the iPhone-maker's consumer policies within the country, according to state-run media.
+SAN FRANCISCO, March 28 Apple Inc has come under criticism from a Chinese marketplace regulator, which called for stronger supervision of the iPhone-maker's consumer policies within the country, according to state-run media.

 On Thursday, the official China National Radio cited a Thursday notice from the State Administration for Industry and Commerce that urged authorities to protect consumers' rights in accordance with the law.
 According to CNR's website report, the notice mentions Apple but stops short of specifying what exactly they need to go after and how to do so.